zombifier/My_Stardew_Mods/FreshFarmProduce/README.md

 ### Farm of the Season

-So now farmers are encouraged to process normal, silver and sometimes gold quality produce while directly selling gold and iridium stuff, but what about variety over a field of just Starfruits?
+So now farmers are encouraged to process low quality produce while directly selling gold and iridium stuff, but what about variety over a field of just Starfruits?
 That's where the Farm Of The Season competition comes in!

-Once your farm gets featured in the Stardew Valley Tribunal (ie. earns a total of 27000g), at the start of every season  on the second day of the month, you will receive a mail that says you are entered into the Farm of the Season, a month-long competition to find the best farm in all of Ferngill, with great prizes and amazing perks for those who achieve a good score.
+Once your farm gets featured in the Stardew Valley Tribunal (ie. earns a total of 27000g), on the second day of every season you will receive a letter that says you are entered into the Farm of the Season, a month-long competition to find the best farm in all of Ferngill, with great prizes and amazing perks for those who achieve a good score.
 Then, you can open the competition tracker window by clicking on the Farm of the Season quest in your quest tracker.

 Competition Details: